lightbits/lightbits.github.io/euler2/euler2.markdown

 <span style="color:#000;">dedrz = </span>(E(euler(0,0,<span style="color:#000;">0+drz</span>)<span style="color:#000;">*R</span>, T) -
          E(euler(0,0,<span style="color:#000;">0-drz</span>)<span style="color:#000;">*R</span>, T)) / 2drz</span></code></pre>

-The `euler` matrix is like an offset around our current orientation estimate, and it has all three degrees of freedom.

 The gradient gives us a "direction" to rotate in, and, like before, we can turn that into three angles `rx,ry,rz`.
 But instead of accumulating those into three global angles, we update the orientation like this:

     R = euler(rx,ry,rz) * R